The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 And get to say: “Look how much we changed things.
 Environment is huge.”

-One favorite move is to work with single child IQ tests instead of adult IQ or long‑run outcomes.
+One common move is to work with single child IQ tests instead of adult IQ or long‑run outcomes.

 Early IQ scores are: